dhh1128/cfa/cfa-paper.md

 Amadeus sends a client several email attachments: two audio files, an invoice, and a digital signature over the invoice.
 He wants to make it clear that the signature applies only to the invoice.

 Using a simple naming convention, he binds the invoice and its signature into a directed CFA.
-Software that recognizes the convention can infer the relationship and warn if one file is missing.
+Software that recognizes the convention can infer the relationship and warn when one file is missing.
 Humans can often infer the same meaning at a glance.

 This example illustrates how even minimal external conventions can express relationships more clearly than containment alone.